Navigating the Storm: The Challenges of Small States in Europe (NAS) is an Erasmus+ co-funded Jean Monnet Network.

 The central objectives of this project are:

 - to examine the ‘coping strategies’ of small states in the current political turmoil, in terms of policy, resources and focus

 - to consolidate and expand the current network of European HEI’s focusing on small state studies

 - to produce advances in knowledge that will facilitate the development of teaching in small state studies in relation to EU studies

 - to raise awareness and influence policy and practice on the challenges of small states in Europe.

 The University of Iceland is the lead partner, with nine other universities participating in the project:

 The University of Copenhagen, Vilnius University, Tallinn University of Technology, University of St. Andrews, the University of Malta, University of Ljubljana, Lund University, University of Zagreb, and the University of the Aegean in Rhodes.

 Baldur Thorhallsson, Professor of Political Science at the University of Iceland leads the project on behalf of the University of Iceland in cooperation with Pia Hansson, Director of the Institute of International Affairs and Tómas Joensen, Project Manager at the Centre for Small State Studies.
-During the next three years the ten higher education institutions will develop close cooperation in the field of small state studies.
-The grant will be used to host workshops, roundtables for young researchers, publish academic papers, policy recommendations, and at the end of the project an academic book.
+Over the course of the project the ten higher education institutions will develop close cooperation in the field of small state studies.
+The NAS network will host workshops, roundtables for young researchers, publish academic papers, policy recommendations, and at the end of the project an academic book.